HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ## Level 8-9
 ### Level Goal
-The password for the next level is stored in the file data.txt and is the only line of text that occurs only once
+The password for the next level is stored in the file data.txt and is the only line of text that occurs only once.
 ### Solution
 Connect to the next level through `ssh` by using the following command: